scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

         if not candidate.validity.contains(verification_time):
             return set()

-        # If the grace period has passed, only the certificates in that TRCs
+        # If the grace period has passed, only the certificates in
-        # may be used as trust anchors.
+        # that TRC may be used as trust anchors.
-        if candidate.validity.not_before + candidate.grace_period < verification_time:
+        if candidate.validity.not_before + candidate.grace_period \
+        < verification_time:
             return collect_trust_anchors(candidate)

         predecessor = trcs.get((serial_nr-1, base_nr))
-        if not predecessor or predecessor.validity.not_after < verification_time:
+        if not predecessor or predecessor.validity.not_after < \
+        verification_time:
             return collect_trust_anchors(candidate)

-        return collect_trust_anchors(candidate) | collect_trust_anchors(predecessor)
+        return collect_trust_anchors(candidate) | \
+        collect_trust_anchors(predecessor)

     def collect_trust_anchors(trc: TRC) -> Set[RootCert]:
         """
         Args:
-            trc: A TRC from which the CP Root Certificates shall be extracted.
+            trc: A TRC from which the CP Root Certificates shall \
+            be extracted.

         Returns:
             The set of CP Root certificates that act as trust anchors.